alam-ora/OML4Py/intro-oml4py/content.md

 Datastores exist in the user’s Oracle Database schema, and the objects saved to the datastore persist in the database until explicitly deleted.
 Additionally, the objects in the datastore can be made available to other users or programs by granting them read privileges.

-Additionally, the saved objects in the datastore are accessible to Embedded Python Execution through the Python and SQL interfaces.
+The saved objects in the datastore are made accessible to Embedded Python Execution through the Python and SQL interfaces.
 Embedded execution is discussed in a different lab.

 ### 3.1.
 Save Python Objects to Datastore